Robust walking based on MPC with viability guarantees: INTRODUCTION

 One of the earliest works that employed MPC for controlling legged robots is \cite{wieber2006trajectory}.
 In this work, Wieber modified the formulation in \cite{kajita2003biped} and introduced MPC as a strong tool for controlling walking of highly constrained and inherently unstable legged robots.
 After this work, MPC has become one of the dominant approaches for controlling legged robots.
 Apart from walking, where linear MPC can be implemented thanks to the linear inverted pendulum model (LIPM) \cite{herdt2010online,khadiv2020walking}, there has been a tremendous effort in the community to make this feasible for more complex models and tasks \cite{dai2016planning,carpentier2018multicontact,ponton2020efficient}.

 All of the aforementioned approaches use a deterministic representation of the problem and rely on the low-level feedback control and the inherent robustness of MPC for dealing with disturbances and uncertainties.
 To make the controller robust, \cite{del2016robustness} took the effects of uncertainties into account and proposed a robust approach to constraint satisfaction in the low-level instantaneous feedback controller. \cite{dai2016planning,manchester2019robust,yeganegi2019robust} addressed the problem of \emph{robust trajectory optimization}, where the goal is to generate trajectories that are far from the boundaries of constraints (constraint satisfaction robustness).
 Although similar in constraint satisfaction aspect, tackling robustness in MPC problems introduces two more issues with respect to the robust trajectory optimization problem.
-First, in the presence of uncertainties or a drastic change in desired behaviour (e.g., desired walking velocity), the finite horizon OCP can easily become infeasible (feasibility problem).
-Second, since it is not clear what the final cost/constraints of the locomotion problem are, ensuring invariance properties or stability of the system is very challenging (stability problem).
+First, since it is not clear what the final cost/constraints of the locomotion problem are, ensuring invariance properties or stability of the system is very challenging.
+Second, when a (conservative) terminal constraint is taken into account, the finite horizon OCP can easily become infeasible in the presence of uncertainties.